Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Switzerland did that on Oct.
 24 against Mexico in an unlikely fashion.
-His goal in the 22nd minute was not only Switzerland's first at this level, but Pajtim Kasami scored the opening goal of the 2009 FIFA U-17 World Cup.
+Pajtim Kasami scored not only Switzerland's first goal at this tournament but also the 2009 FIFA U-17 World Cup's opening goal.
 Switzerland played despite having less possession and having a man down.
 But the defense kept Mexico at bay as goalkeeper Benjamin Siegrist stopped Mexico's offense.
 Switzerland won on its debut 2-0 against a former champion.

 Three days later, Switzerland faced Japan when Takumi Miyayoshi scored twice in the opening 20 minutes before Seferovic scored right before halftime.
 In the second half, Switzerland attacked, and its reward was a Ben Khalifa penalty, which the Japanese goalkeeper saved before Seferovic's ensuing kick that struck the crossbar.
 Seferovic capitalized minutes later, however, to score his second of the match before Granit Xhaka scored to complete the comeback.
 Another goal by Ricardo Rodriguez had Switzerland on the verge of a knockout berth.
 Despite allowing a late goal, Switzerland hung to win 4-3 and was assured a place in the knockout stage.